Tomomi-K1/pawmatch-fullstack/improvements.md

 - [ ] loader is not showing up
 - [ ] make all matched pet's picture and card size the same.
 Only PetName on the photo.
 Keep the card size the same
 - [ ] change homepage design
+- [ ] add map view for organization search
+- [ ] put attribution for icon and picture